A Tie-breaking based Local Search Algorithm for Stable Matching Problems: Preliminaries

 \section{Preliminaries}

 This section provides formal definitions related to the bipartite stable $b$-matching problem, a general framework for the SMTI and HRT problems, as well as the sex equality cost.

-\subsection{Bipartite Stable $b$-matching}
+\subsection{Bipartite stable $b$-matching}

 An undirected bipartite graph $G=(V,E)$, preference lists $L$, and a quota function $b:V \rightarrow \mathbb{N}$ are the inputs of a bipartite stable $b$-matching problem.
 In the graph $G$, $V=U\cup W$, where $U$ and $W$ are disjoint sets.
 Each vertex in $U$ is connected to a subset of vertices in $W$, and similarly, vertices in $W$ are connected to subsets in $U$.
 Each agent $v\in V$ has a preference list $L_v$ consisting of agents who are adjacent to $v$.
 We refer to all the agents in $L_v$ as $v$'s \emph{candidates}.
 Additionally, the preference list of each agent may include ties.
 We denote $r_v(x)$ as the rank of $x$ in $v$'s preference list.
-If $v$ prefers $x$ and $y$ equally, this is denoted as $r_v(x) = r_v(y)$.
-If $v$ strictly prefer $x$ to $y$, this is denoted as $r_v(x) < r_v(y)$.
-Furthermore, define $\phi_v(x)=\{y\in L_x \mid y\neq v, r_x(v)=r_x(y)\}$ as a set of agents who have the same rank as $v$ in agent $x$'s preference list.
+If $v$ prefers $x$ and $y$ equally, this is denoted by $r_v(x) = r_v(y)$.
+If $v$ strictly prefer $x$ to $y$, we write $r_v(x) < r_v(y)$.
+Furthermore, we define $\phi_v(x)=\{y\in L_x \mid y\neq v, r_x(v)=r_x(y)\}$ as a set of agents who have the same rank as $v$ in agent $x$'s preference list.

+A $b$-matching $M$ is a subset of $E$ such that each agent $v$ is connected to at most $b(v)$ edges in $M$, that is, $deg_M(v) \leq b(v)$, where $deg_M$ denotes the degree of vertex $v$ in the graph $G_M=(V,M)$.
+The size of $M$, defined as $|M|$, refers to the number of matched pairs.
+We denote $M(v)$ as the set of agents who are connected to agent $v$ in $M$, referred to as $v$'s \emph{partners}.
+An agent $v$ is \emph{full} if $deg_M(v)=b(v)$ and is \emph{free} if $deg_M(v) < b(v)$.
+The set of all free agents in $M$ is denoted by $F_M$.
+For each free agent $f\in F_M$, let $\xi_f^M=\{x\in L_f \mid x\notin M(f)\}$ denote the set of agents who are candidates for $f$ but are not currently matched with it in matching $M$.
+A matching $M$ is said to be \textit{perfect} if and only if there are no free agents.